 Overview

+The service portfolio is an internal list that details all the services offered by a service provider, including those in preparation, live and discontinued.
+It is a base for service catalogue, customer-facing list of all live services offered along with relevant information about these services.

 The first edition of the EGI service portfolio was developed during 2013 to improve service orientation and clarify the unique offering that current and potential beneficiaries can request.
 This first version focused mainly on services internal to EGI as essential to enable the federation to work together and serve international research communities.

 This work was initiated in the context of improving the maturity in managing services by developing and implementing best practices for ensuring clarity of service offering and warranties and meeting the expectations of beneficiaries.

-Later, in July 2015, EGI.eu proposed the establishment of the Services and Solutions Board (SSB) as a new body responsible for managing the portfolio of services and solutions regarding EGI.eu and the EGI federated services, ensuring transparency across functions, and advising the EGI Council.
+Later, in July 2015, EGI Foundation proposed the establishment of the Services and Solutions Board (SSB) as a new body responsible for managing the portfolio of services and solutions regarding EGI.eu and the EGI federated services, ensuring transparency across functions, and advising the EGI Council.
 Following the creation of the SSB, the group worked extensively to implement the service portfolio management process (SPM) from FitSM, to define the templates and to update the EGI service portfolio.

 Following the improved maturity in designing and delivering services, an update to the EGI service portfolio was approved at the EGI Council in November 2015.
 This version covered both services that are internal to the EGI and services that EGI collectively delivers to the beneficiaries (researchers and SMEs/Industries).